kyma-incubator/hack-showcase/docs/github-connector/installation.md

 - GitHub App with desired privileges installed to destination repository or organization.
 To create a new application, go [here](https://github.com/settings/apps) or access **Github Apps** in the account through **Settings** in **Developer settings**.
 - Access to Kyma Console

-> **NOTE**: It is best to create or use additional service account (e.g. Your-Project-Name-Github-Connector) since any actions performed by this application are signed with the name of the user that the token belongs to.
+> **NOTE**: It is best to create or use an additional service account (e.g. Your-Project-Name-Github-Connector) since any actions that the application performs are signed with the name of the user that the token belongs to.

-> **OPTIONAL:** Install default application following these steps, but pay attention to the fact that it has **full permissions** in repository/organization.
+> **OPTIONAL:** Follow these steps to install the default application.
+Be aware that it has **full permissions** in the repository/organization.
 >
 > 1. Go to the [authentication page](https://auth-github-connector.herokuapp.com/).
-Click **GitHub** button which redirects you to another page.
-Select repositories or organizations you want to install the application to and click **Install**.
+Click the **GitHub** button, which redirects you to another page.
+Select the repositories or organizations you want to install the application to and click **Install**.
 >       - **NOTE:** If the link does not work, see [this tutorial](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/#step-2-register-a-new-github-app) in the GitHub documentation to create your own application.
 > 2. Copy the Authentication Token.
 You will need it later in the installation process.

 ### Steps

-1. In Kyma console access the **Add-Ons Config** menu.
+1. In Kyma console, access the **Add-Ons Config** menu.
-2. Click **Add New Configuration** and in the **Urls\*** field paste this URL:
+2. Click **Add New Configuration** and in fill in the **Urls\*** field with this URL:

    ```http
    github.com/kyma-incubator/hack-showcase//addons
    ```

-3. Go to namespace in which you want to install the Connector.
+3. Go to the Namespace in which you install the Connector.
-4. Find the Add-On in Service Catalog and click it.
+4. Find the Add-On in the Service Catalog and click it.
 5. Click **Add** and select the installation plan.
 Fill in all required fields and click **Create Instance**.
-6. Go to **Services** tab of Service Catalog.
-After provisioning and automatic registration of application's resources the Service Class of GitHub Connector can be found here.
+6. Go to the **Services** tab in the Service Catalog.
+After provisioning and automatic registration of application's resources, the Service Class of GitHub Connector appears here.
-7. Click it to enter its specification screen and click **Add once** and then **Create Instance**.
+7. Click the Service Class to enter its specification screen, click **Add once**, and then **Create Instance**.

-After the service is created it can be easily bound to Lambda Function to allow use of GitHub Events.
+After you have created the service, you can easily bind it to the Lambda Function to allow the use of GitHub Events.

 ### Verification

-- To verify if everything is configured correctly check if Add-Ons and Service instances in **Instances** area of Service Catalog have status <span style="color:green">*RUNNING*</span>.
+- To verify correct configuration, check if Add-Ons and Service instances in the **Instances** area of the Service Catalog have status **RUNNING**.
-- Check in your GitHub repository's or organization's *Settings/Webhooks* if the webhook is <span style="color:green">*Active*</span>.
+- Access **Webhooks**  in your GitHub repository or organization's **Settings** and verify that the webhook is **Active**.

 ### Removal

-Basically, to correctly remove all resources of GitHub Connector you must delete them in order reverse to installation steps.
+To correctly remove all GitHub Connector resources, you must delete them in order reverse to the installation steps.
-> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step, because e.g. after removing ServiceClass removal of ServiceInstance is impossible.
+> **CAUTION:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step to avoid possible errors.
+For example, after removing ServiceClass, the removal of ServiceInstance is impossible.

 1. Delete all service bindings from Lambda Functions and other bindings connected with your GitHub Connector Service Instance.
-2. Delete GitHub Connector Service Instance found under **Services** tab in **Instances** area.
+2. Delete the GitHub Connector Service Instance found under the **Services** tab in the **Instances** area.
-3. Delete GitHub Connector Add-On Instance found in **Add-Ons** tab.
+3. Delete the GitHub Connector Add-On Instance found in the **Add-Ons** tab.
 4. To remove the Add-On Configuration, find it in the global **Add-Ons Config** catalog and remove it.
    > **CAUTION**: This step also removes the Slack Connector template.